Shessy101/shessy101/README.md

 ### Hi there 👋

+I specialize in Data Analytics.
+I Love Story telling with data.
+My passion is finding actionable insights from data.

 <!--
 **Shessy101/shessy101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.